aucloud/aucloud.github.io/docs/Platform_Services/Object_Storage/accessing_from_an_s3browser.md

 ---
-title: Accessing buckets from an s3browser
+title: Accessing buckets from an S3 Browser
-description: Accessing buckets from an s3browser
+description: Accessing buckets from an S3 Browser
 ---

 ## Accessing buckets from a browser